IgniteUI/igniteui-docfx/en/components/themes/elevations.md

 ## Defining Elevations

-Updating the default elevations works in a similar way to updating the palette colors.
+Updating the default elevations works in a way similar to how palette colors are updated.
 You simply need to reassign the variable to a different value.
 With elevations, make sure the value is `box-shadow`.

 Example: